EgbertRijke/egbertrijke.github.io/index.md

 - Victor Blanchi.
 Internship on formalizing _Dirichlet species and the Hasse-Weil zeta function_ in agda-unimath, 2023
 - Éléonore Mangel.
 Internship on formalizing the _Delooping the sign homomorphism in univalent mathematics_ in agda-unimath, 2022

+## Agda-unimath

 ## Employment History

+### Johns Hopkins University (August 2024-present)

+I am currently working as a postdoctoral researcher with Emily Riehl.
+With Emily, we are studying and formalizing [synthetic higher categories](https://unimath.github.io/agda-unimath/synthetic-category-theory.html), and I am teaching _Introduction to proofs_, and undergraduate course following my friend [Clive Newstead's](https://www.math.cmu.edu/~cnewstea/) book [Infinite descent into pure mathematics](https://infinitedescent.xyz).

+### University of Ljubljana (September 2019-July 2024)

+After my postdoc in Urbana-Champaign I returned to my academic roots, the University of Ljubljana.
+In 2011-2012 I had already spent a year here to write my masters thesis on homotopy type theory under Andrej Bauer.
+Now I returned to write my book, and open up new directions of research within homotopy type theory.
+As a member of the [Tydiform project](https://tydiform.fmf.uni-lj.si) I took a great interest in [univalent combinatorics](https://unimath.github.io/agda-unimath/univalent-combinatorics.html), which is an approach to combinatorics that takes advantage of the univalence axiom in order to count things up to isomorphism, and I founded the [agda-unimath library](https://unimath.github.io/agda-unimath/HOME.html) there.
+I have advised several students on topics related to the formalization of mathematics.

+### University of Illinois at Urbana-Champaign (August 2018-August 2019)

+I did my first postdoctoral fellowship with Dan Grayson and Charles Rezk at the University of Illinois at Urbana-Champaign.
+During this time I shifted my research interests towards formalization of mathematics, and started with the formalization of the lecture notes for my course _Introduction to Homotopy Type Theory_.
+I also found a publisher for the course notes, Cambridge University Press.
+The formalization of these notes would later serve as the foundation of the agda-unimath library.

 - **August 2024–present:** Postdoctoral Researcher, [Johns Hopkins University](https://www.google.com/search?client=safari&rls=en&q=johns+hopkins+math&ie=UTF-8&oe=UTF-8)
 - **September 2019–July 2024:** Postdoctoral Researcher, [University of Ljubljana](https://www.fmf.uni-lj.si/en/)